skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ## Task 3 <small>Create the permission policy for the webadmins</small>

 !!! hint
-	The question marks **`????`** in the resource elements below should be replaced with something that could act as a resource restriction.
+	**IMPORTANT!!!!** - The question marks **`????`** in the policy below should be replaced with something that could act as part of a resource restriction.
 The end result is that you will have a pathing requirement for the roles and policies.
+Replacing the **`????`** is one of the key challenges in this workshop and probably the most confusing part.
+Talk to a faciliator if you have issues with this.

+Next you will create the policy that will be attached to the webadmins role.

 * Use the following JSON to create a file named policydoc for the policy document:

 ``` json